 Matt Boden, pianist, composer, arranger, orchestrator and producer, is originally from Hobart, Australia.
-Prior to his current appointments at the University of Tasmania, Matt was living and working around Europe, based in Paris, France.
+Prior to his current appointments at the Conservatorium of Music, School of Creative Arts, University of Tasmania, Matt was living and working around Europe, based in Paris, France.
 After completing a Masters in Music Performance in 2003, Matt moved to Melbourne, then Berlin and finally settled in Paris, rapidly establishing himself as a much sought after pianist and educator, forging relationships that continue to this day.

 Matt is currently undertaking a PhD in musicology at the Conservatorium.
 In addition, he is lecturing and tutoring in classical and contemporary streams in units covering jazz theory and aural skills, classical theory and aural skills, jazz history, and ensembles.
 Matt is also Assistant Musical Director of The Southern Gospel Choir, the Conservatorium's flagship ensemble.